SAP-archive/teched2020-DEV166/exercises/ex2/README.md

 ### Enable Authentication Support

-To enable authentication support in CAP for SAP Cloud Platform, the `xssec` and `xsenv` modules need to be installed.
+To enable authentication support in CAP for SAP Business Technology Platform, the `xssec` and `xsenv` modules need to be installed.

 1. Open a new terminal in BAS (**Terminal**->**New Terminal**)
 2. In the terminal, run the following command to install the hdb module and automatically add it as a dependency into the `package.json` file of your project: